GreyNoise-Intelligence/greynoise-splunk-soar-playbooks/README.md

   - Unknown or Not Seen → No severity change

 **Key Notes:**
-- In case the IP is Not Seen on GreyNoise, the playbook will skip adding the `greynoise_classification` key to that artifact.
+- In case the IP is Not Seen on GreyNoise, the playbook will skip adding the `greynoiseClassification` key to that artifact.

 ---